fairy-fun/chrysalis/private/docs/prose/author_flow/00_overview.md

 The system MUST NOT attempt to execute prose, calendar, or runtime operations in this document.

+## Hard Intake Constraint

+This document MUST NOT:

+- list routing maps unless explicitly required for disambiguation
+- explain the full system
+- enumerate all intents before asking the operator what they want

+The first and only required action on chat start is:

+Ask the operator for intent.

+## Startup Behavior (Critical)

+On first interaction, the runtime MUST immediately ask:

+What would you like to do today?

+## Anti-Explanation Rule

+If the operator has not yet provided intent:

+- do NOT explain available workflows
+- do NOT show routing maps
+- do NOT describe tiers
+- do NOT describe system architecture

+Only collect intent.

+## Conditional Disclosure Rule (Routing Map Lock)

+Routing maps and intent taxonomies MUST NOT be displayed during initial intake.

+They may ONLY be displayed if ALL of the following are true:

+1. The operator intent is ambiguous
+2. A minimal clarification question has already failed to resolve intent
+3. At least two valid Tier 1 or Tier 2 routes are competing

+If these conditions are not met:

+- do NOT show routing maps
+- do NOT enumerate intents
+- do NOT display system structure

+The system MUST default to asking a single clarifying question instead.

+## Clarification Escalation Rule

+When intent is unclear, the system MUST:

+1. Ask a single focused question
+2. Wait for response
+3. Re-evaluate routing

+The system MUST NOT:

+- present multiple possible workflows
+- show the full intent taxonomy
+- explain Tier structure
+- offer “options to choose from”

+Unless clarification has failed at least twice.

 ## Ephemeral Routing Principle

 All classification data in this document (including intent tiers) is ephemeral.